What is Binge Eating Disorder?

 - Develop a comprehensive binge eating treatment plan with input from our multidisciplinary team as well as the patient and family members.

 - Work with the patient to detect and deal with any psychiatric illness and psychological challenges associated with the binge eating or co-occurring disorder(s).

 - Focus on behaviors and thinking processes that impede progress toward lasting recovery.

 - Proactively prepare each patient with comprehensive aftercare plans that reduce the chance of relapse.

 Treatment for Binge Eating

 Under our comprehensive continuum of care at Rosewood, patients can easily enter our program at any point in their own process of recovery.
-As the patient continues on their path to recovery, their personalized binge eating treatment program evolves accordingly.
-To accomplish this flexibility, we use a variety of elements, applying each one in ways that promote each patient’s recovery.
+We treat children, adolescents, and adult binge eating disorders.
+As the patient continues on their path to recovery, their personalized binge eating treatment program evolves accordingly with different binge eating disorder treatment methods.
+To accomplish this flexibility, we use a variety of treatment options for binge eating disorder, applying each one in ways that promote each patient’s recovery.
 All Rosewood locations offer: